 There are lots of benefits that accompany running but one that just feels right is the clarity that it brings.
 Studies show that those that run are better at remembering (and hearing) which is a huge benefit when I sit back down at Meet on Broadway to take on the day.

 About five years ago, I knew I needed something to get me out of my rut of sitting hunched over a laptop 9+ hours a day staring at a blue screen with terrible posture and little movement.
 I found an exercise that felt good to my body, mind, and soul.
 I chose Hot Yoga as my workout of choice (sometimes supplemented by HIIT or Spin).
 I didn’t start with the goal of losing weight; which helped me to change my perspective on showing up on my mat.
 I wanted to show up because it FEELS GOOD.
 I really gravitated towards Hot Yoga because it feels so cleansing.
 Somehow, after a hot yoga session, there is a cloud that is lifted from my brain, like a switch.
 I often come back to the office (and life) with a new perspective, creative ideas and new energy.
 I find now when I don’t practice, my body aches for it…literally.
 I don’t feel right and my brain feels foggy, my breath (and my fuse) are short and my body creaks a little more loudly.

-At both of our locations, Meet on Broadway and Meet on Chrystie, we strive to provide a unique, calming, and inspiring atmosphere.
-For your next meeting, book a Meet Breathes or Drum Circle session and see how a slight change can motivate your employees to make large improvements.
+At each of our locations, Meet on Broadway, Meet on Madison, and Meet at 1166 Avenue of the Americas, we strive to provide a unique, calming, and inspiring atmosphere.
+For your next offsite meeting, book a Meet Breathes or Drum Circle session and see how a slight change can motivate your employees to make large improvements.